 Nevertheless, a world without plastics would be nor desirable, nor sustainable.
 Indeed plastics are versatile materials with different functionalities depending on their composition.
 This has allowed the development of a wide variety of sustainable solutions based on plastics, often replacing less sustainable materials.

 Protect, restore and promote sustainable us of terrestrial ecosystems, sustainable manage forests, combat desertification and halt and reverse land degradation and halt biodiversity loss

-All activity of mankind has an impact on terrestrial ecosystems through land use changes.
-In a prosperous society, protecting and restoring habitats is thus essential to all.
+Any activity of mankind has some impact on terrestrial ecosystems through land use changes.
+In a prosperous society, protecting and restoring habitats is essential.

 The products of the sector are instrumental for the recycling and more resource-efficient production of paper products, reducing the need for fresh wood pulp.

 In agriculture, a sustainable use of chemical fertilizers helps to restore nutrient levels in the soil lost over years of cultivation – helping to halt and reverse land degradation.